dcccorelio/css-in-js-discussion/README.md

 export default MyComponent;
 ```

+- ❌ styled api
+- ❌ classNames (css) API
+- ✔️ ️ no dynamic props (enforced)
+- ✔️ static interpolations (when using sass, less, ...)
+- ✔️ no runtime
+- ✔️ extract to static css file

 ### Styled-components

 Styled-components trully is CSS-in-JS built for React.
 You only think about components & props.
 Everything is done in runtime, we don't talk about .css files anymore.
 You have other libraries that have exactly the same api (e.g. [emotion](https://github.com/emotion-js/emotion)).